phosphor-icons/homepage/README.md

 # Phosphor Icons

-Phosphor is a kickass and dead-simple set of open-source icons for web and digital media.
-We aim to provide variety, consistency, and above all, ease-of-use for digital content creators of all kinds.
-A complete list of icons can be found on [our website](https://phosphoricons.com).
+Phosphor Icons is a flexible icon family in 6 weights.
+We aim to provide consistency, variety, and above all, ease-of-use for creators of all kinds.
+Browse the library on [our website](https://phosphoricons.com).

 ## For developers